przemyslawbialon/okteto_wake/README.md

 ## Configuration

 The LaunchAgent is configured to:

 - Run at 8:00 AM on weekdays (Monday-Friday)
 - Log output to `~/.logs/okteto_wake.log`
 - Log errors to `~/.logs/okteto_wake_error.log`
 - Not run immediately after loading (can be changed by setting `RunAtLoad` to `true` in the plist file)

+## Technical Details

+The Makefile uses environment variables and path substitution to ensure proper installation:

+- `HOME_DIR` - automatically detected user's home directory
+- Template variables in plist file (like `${HOME}`) are automatically replaced with actual paths during deployment
+- All paths are made absolute during installation to ensure LaunchAgent works correctly